-Bruce and Carol McElmurray - Retired Living in the High Country
+Bruce and Carol McElmurray, Retired Living in the High Country

 Recent Articles/Projects for MOTHER EARTH NEWS: Aug/Sept 2010, Firsthand Report.

-Bruce and Carol are frequently visited by various wild animals whom we have learned to coexist with successfully.
-We finished our shell house ourselves including the plumbing and electrical prior to our retirement and moving here full time.
-Over the years we have had several past projects which we have also done ourselves including the construction of a two story garage, a wood shed and decks on the house and wood shed.
-We are living proof that going back to the land can still be done today and want to share out experiences and projects with others, including our daily experiences.
-We get on average 264" of annual snowfall so much of our time is dedicated to clearing snow and getting in firewood in preparation of our long winters.
+Bruce and Carol are frequently visited by various wild animals whom they have learned to coexist with successfully.
+They finished their shell house themselves, including the plumbing and electrical prior to their retirement and moving into the house full-time.
+Over the years, they have had several past projects, including the construction of a two-story garage, a woodshed and decks on the house.
+They are living proof that going back to the land can still be done today and want to share experiences and projects with others.
+They get on average 264 inches of annual snowfall, so much of their time is dedicated to clearing snow and getting in firewood in preparation of long winters.

 Bruce: Having to share such small quarters (an 880-square-foot cabin).
 That took some adjustment.
 Now, with four dogs, the cabin is even tighter.
-But with the proper mind-set, it’s not only doable but cozy.
+But with the proper mindset, it’s not only doable but cozy.
 Because we live so remotely — 20 miles from the nearest post office — we need to be self-reliant.
 When things break, we try to fix the problem ourselves rather than call a repairman.
 In addition to cutting wood for heat, we have a portable sawmill for turning some of our trees into lumber for building projects.

 Bruce: The never-ending litany of work, such as annually cutting 9 to 11 cords of firewood, clearing and mulching the dead trees from our lot, hauling logs for milling, sealing exposed wood surfaces from water and ice, repairing the annual snow damage, and moving the rocks that seem to always be in the way.
 The climate is harsh, which requires a lot of ongoing house and property maintenance.

-Crops You Can Grow at 9,000 FeetSpinach, peas, Swiss chard, rhubarb, potatoes
+Crops You Can Grow at 9,000 Feet: Spinach, peas, Swiss chard, rhubarb, potatoes

-Regular Wild Visitors Deer, elk, bears, coyotes and an occasional mountain lion
+Regular Wild Visitors: Deer, elk, bears, coyotes and an occasional mountain lion

-Necessary ResourcesElectricity and Internet access — so we can share our lives with others and be an inspiration for them to follow their own dreams.
+Necessary Resources: Electricity and Internet access — so we can share our lives with others and be an inspiration for them to follow their own dreams.